Henk Meutgeert

 of jazz musicians from around the world, especially during the weekly radio

-“Swingtime” broadcast from Nick Vollebregt’s legendary jazz cafe in
+program “Swingtime” broadcast from Nick Vollebregt’s legendary jazz cafe in

 Laren.
 Some examples of the impressive musicians Henk Meutgeert worked with are: